-East Central College requests timely and accurate reporting of crimes to the Campus Resource Officer, local police municipality and/or Sheriff's Office.
-To contact the Campus Resource Officer, call 6600 from a campus phone or 636-584-6600.
-Campus Security may also be contacted at 636-368-2183.
+East Central College requests timely and accurate reporting of crimes to the ECC Main Campus Resource Officer, local police municipality and/or Sheriff's Office.
+To contact the Rolla North campus first responder, call 573-466-2433.
+To contact the ECC Main Campus Resource Officer, call 636-584-6600, or ECC Main Campus Security office may be reached at 636-368-2183.